Folium Systems

 AI systems for real operations

-Trust AI promises only after the proof can be inspected.
+Trust AI promises only after the work can be inspected.

-Proof Before Production helps buyers understand the difference between an idea, a sandbox proof, a controlled sandbox, a pilot, and a controlled launch.
+Review Before Production helps buyers understand the difference between an idea, a sandbox example, a controlled sandbox, a pilot, and a controlled launch.

 Guide section